 The kettle has a brushed stainless steel finish and an unfussy design that will be at home in most kitchens but particularly if you have a lot of steel/aluminum finished appliances.
 At the base of the kettle is a ring that lights up blue when the kettle is in use.
 It is turned on with a decent sized paddle switch at the bottom and the lid is opened with a button at the top of the handle.

 Read our round-up of the best kettles on sale right now.

 Russell Hobbs has included what it calls a “Perfect pour” spout to make sure the water only pours exactly where you want it.
 We found this does do a good job and we didn’t find water running down the front or sides of the kettle after pouring.

 Like most kettles these days it is connected to the mains via a base.
 This means it’s easy to just place down one-handed and helps keep your kitchen counter tidy.

-Originally costing around £40 it’s not in the budget category but it also a far cry from the top end of the market as well.
-Available now for as little as £25 it is a very good buy if you are looking for a no-nonsense water boiler.
+It’s not in the budget category but it also a far cry from the top end of the market as well.
+It is a very good buy if you are looking for a no-nonsense water boiler.